Cactoidal/GodotRustEthers-rs/README.md

 }
 ```

-To read back into gdscript, you will need to convert the type into a variant.
-for structs, you will need to turn it into a json
-then use the parse_json function from gdscript

-sometimes you will need to convert from hex into the desired value
+Sometimes you will need to convert from hex into the desired value.
+For example, once you have your parsed JSON in gdscript, you can use the hex_to_int() function to convert uint256 values into a usable form.

 ### Writing